truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 When choosing SSDs, bear in mind that a deduplication-enabled server may have considerable mixed I/O and very long sustained access with deduplication, so do not just consider headline manufacturer figures, and consider SSDs that do not rely on a limited amount of fast cache to bolster a weak steady state performance.
 Most SSDs' performance (latency) will plummet if the onboard cache is fully in use and further writes occur, so check their steady state performance for 4K random mixed read/write.
 This is perhaps the hardest test for any SSD.
 Even datacenter SSDs often deliver poor results.
 Good reviews will test and report it.

 Bear in mind that the special vdev SSDs will take a continual, sustained, hammering of highly demanding I/O - there is no simpler way to describe it.
 HDDs and many common SSDs will be inadequate to the task.
-As of 2021, recommended SSDs for ZFS with deduplication include Intel Optane 900p, 905p, P48xx, and better devices (Optane uses a different technology from usual SSDs and isd very well suited to the task).
+As of 2021, recommended SSDs for ZFS with deduplication include Intel Optane 900p, 905p, P48xx, and better devices (Optane uses a different technology from usual SSDs and is very well suited to the task).
 The lowest cost solution to consider should be well reputed high quality consumer SSDs such as Samsung EVO and PRO.
 If possible aim for PCIe SSDs (NVMe, M.2 "M" key, or U.2) rather than SATA SSDs (SATA or M.2 "B" key).

 ### RAM

 Deduplication requires considerable RAM.
 The amount of RAM depends on the size of the DDT.
 Figures of up to 5 GB of RAM per TB of data are discussed online, but these are often over estimates.
 A realistic value depends completely on your own data.
 The more highly duplicated your data is, the fewer the entries and the smaller the DDT.
 Pools suitable for deduplication, with deduplication ratios of 3x or more (i.e., the data can be reduced to a third or less in size), may only need 1 - 3 GB of RAM per TB of data.
 The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary "test" pool, or by using `zdb -S` as shown below.

-If your system does not contain sufficient RAM, it will be unable to cache DDT in memory when read, and system performance will probably plumment.
+If your system does not contain sufficient RAM, it will be unable to cache DDT in memory when read, and system performance will probably plummet.

 ### CPU

 Deduplication is less sensitive to CPU choice, than to SSD and RAM choice.
-However deduplication uses immense amounts of complex calculations, and it is worth considering a non-basic CPU, pewrhaps with 4-6 cores minimum.
+However deduplication uses immense amounts of complex calculations, and it is worth considering a non-basic CPU, perhaps with 4-6 cores minimum.

 ## Symptoms caused by inadequate hardware